 The #MTTop50, MTN Sports’ look at some of the best basketball players ever to come out of Montana, has featured a wide range of athletes, including dominant all-around players, great scorers and pure winners.
 None of the previous players recognized have had the impact on Montana basketball as No. 9 on the #MTTop50 countdown, though.
 Not only was Robin Selvig a staple on the sidelines for the Montana Lady Griz basketball team the past 38 years, he was quite a player himself in high school and college.

 Robin Selvig stat sheet

 Even though some in Montana consider Selvig one of the best high school players they’ve ever seen in the state, he’s known for his contributions on the sidelines.
 After his playing days, Selvig coached the girls basketball team in Plentywood for three years.
 He immediately returned to Missoula and created one of the most impressive legacies in the state’s basketball history, helping build the Lady Griz program.
-He manned the helm for 38 years – retiring July 27 of this year – and guided the Lady Griz to 36 winning seasons, 31 20-win campaigns, 24 conference championships and 21 NCAA tournament appearances.
+He manned the helm for 38 years – retiring July 27, 2016 – and guided the Lady Griz to 36 winning seasons, 31 20-win campaigns, 24 conference championships and 21 NCAA Tournament appearances.
 He was the Big Sky Conference coach of the year 21 times, amassing 865 wins with a home record of 511 wins and just 61 losses at Dahlberg Arena.

 … on Selvig: